 Anyone have a camera on this well?
 Were there outside investors in the Indultado?
 What was the previous/post gas production?
 Just curious.

-Indultado is mainly an oil well… very little gas.
-But for 2018 oil: It has produced 22k in January, 23k in February, 25.8k in March, 20k in April (short month and Frack shut down) and 2k in May.
+Indultado is mainly an oil well, very little gas.
+But for 2018 oil: It has produced 22k in January, 23k in February, 25.8k in March, 20k in April (short month and frack shut down), and 2k in May.

 Quite a fall off I’d say.

-Yes it is a decline++!
+Yes, it is a decline!
 Gas is nice because it is metered and it usually maintains a linear relationship with oil.
 Not so with oil.
 It requires a lot of pumping when the gas pressure is not present.
 Two months ago we caught a company.
 Watched a tanker load and then followed it to place of sales.
 We let it occur and then contacted OCC field man.
-I am leery(paranoid) of all oil companies until proven otherwise.
-This was 3N 1E Garvin and it was a “non producing well”, non revenue, non gross production paying well.
+I am leery (paranoid) of all oil companies until proven otherwise.
+This was 3N 1E Garvin and it was a “non-producing well,” non-revenue, non-gross production paying well.

-Indultado has been a good well from day 1 without gas.
-Actually, its production has been increasing substantially for the past few months.
-Until this!
+Indultado has been a good well from day one without gas.
+Actually, its production has been increasing substantially for the past few months until this!
 I would not think a company doing as well as Casillas would try to pull off an illegality.
 They would be just fine without this well.
-A 90% reduction might look a little too suspicious I would think. :thinking: However, they should stop the speculation with a little sunshine!
+A 90% reduction might look a little too suspicious I would think.

 I do understand you.
-Just occasionally look in the rear view mirror.
+Just occasionally look in the rearview mirror.

 Frank, I’m not sure about the evidence presented on how far the frac will impact in the applications.
 I have not seen it.
-But, I do know that the fracturing operation must be reported in advance to the operators of wells in same common source of supply within 1/2 mile of the preforated lateral.
+But, I do know that the fracturing operation must be reported in advance to the operators of wells in the same common source of supply within 1/2 mile of the perforated lateral.

 I have often wondered what prevented the stealing of oil.
 There is no telling how much of that has gone on.
 It is horrible to think people getting over 80% of the oil would do such a thing.